COP28 Africa Regional Resilience Hub

 Programme of Events

-The inaugural event of this year’s Africa Regional Resilience Hub was held at Africa Climate Week and focussed on strategies for unlocking finance for locally-led action.
-Speakers called for governments and development finance institutions to be better prepared to respond to communities’ priorities for resilience.
+The previous year’s Africa Regional Resilience Hub kick off took place at Africa Climate Week 2022.
+The inaugural session focussed on strategies for unlocking finance for locally-led action.

 The Africa Hub’s virtual programme from 19-22 September included 16 sessions on the priority themes of finance and investment, food and agriculture, resilient infrastructure, water and natural ecosystems, and cities and urbanisation.